Summary

 No safety rating

-The Mini Electric was given a safety rating by Euro NCAP.
+The Mini Electric was not given a safety rating by Euro NCAP.
 The regular combustion-engined Mini hatch (ie – all petrol and diesel models) was tested way back in 2014 and awarded a four-star rating, but this does not apply to the Mini Electric due to the significant changes in the overall vehicle structure and composition from replacing the traditional motor and associated equipment with an electric motor and battery pack.

 Eco rating